Chile Relleno is a classic Mexican dish made with green peppers stuffed with melty cheese, dipped in batter, and fried to golden perfection.

-Move over Chicken Enchiladas, these vegetarian, cheese-stuffed peppers are about to be the new favorite Mexican Dinner your family craves!
+Move over Chicken Enchiladas and Street Tacos, these vegetarian, cheese-stuffed peppers are about to be the new favorite Mexican dish your family craves!

-This easy, classic recipe from Mexico is sure to be a hit with any cheese lovers.
-Each of the peppers is stuffed with a melty cheese filling and then fried in rich, eggy batter until puffy and golden brown.
-The batter makes the outside crispy and the amazing filling makes each bite of Chiles Rellenos like a delicious cheese explosion.
+This easy, classic recipe from Mexico is sure to be a hit with any cheese lover.
+Each of the peppers is stuffed with a melty cheese filling and then fried in rich, eggy batter until puffy, golden brown, and crispy.

 Recipe Card